alexpatney/AP-Computer-Science-A-Capstone-Project-2026/README.md

 # PatneyPortfolio Manager

-A terminal-based portfolio management system built in Java for the 2026 AP Computer Science A Capstone.
+A terminal-based portfolio management system built in Java for Alex Patney's AP Computer Science A Capstone Project.
 Users can add stocks and bonds to a portfolio, view all holdings, sort by different criteria, search for specific assets, view a performance summary, and remove assets — all through a validated console interface.

 ## Table of Contents